HeardLibrary/digital-scholarship/script/r/structures.md

 ### Data types in data frames and tibbles

 When data are read into a data frame, what happens to them depends on the type of data.
 Numeric data remain as numeric data, but string data (e.g. non-numeric data enclosed in quotes) are converted into a special data type called *factor* when they are loaded into the data frame.
-This format is useful when the data are intended to be used in statistical tests, and given that R was originally statistics-heavy, this automatic conversion makes sense.
+This format is useful when the data are intended to be used in statistical tests, and given that R was originally statistics-heavy, this automatic conversion makes some sense.

-R keeps track of the unique values of factors, which are known as the *levels* present of the factor.  ("Level" comes from experimental design terminology - also related to R's heavy statistical orientation.)
+R keeps track of the unique values of factors, which are known as the *levels* of the factor that are present.  ("Level" comes from experimental design terminology - also related to R's heavy statistical orientation.)
 The factors are stored in a more efficient way than strings, which improves performance when crunching large data sets.
 In the screen shot above, displaying the value of a particular cell containing text results in not only the value of the cell, but a listing of all of the levels present in that column.
-Levels are not listed after displaying the contents of a cell containing a number.
+Levels are not listed when displaying the contents of a cell containing a number.

 Factors are important when running statistical tests, since they are the means by which numeric data are assigned to groups ("grouping variables") as required by tests like t-test of means, ANOVA, and logistic regression.